 Keep in mind that all this is describing the maximum power output of an amplifier.
 If you don’t run your amp anywhere near full volume, then all this is fairly much irrelevant.

 If you need maximum level from your speakers, pay attention to the sensitivity in the specifications.
 Using a speaker with a sensitivity of 90dB (1W/1m) compared to another speaker rated at 87dB (1W/1m) is the same as doubling the amplifier power driving the speaker.
+For more details on this see the article Understanding Speaker Sensitivity.

 While speaker impedance changes amplifier power output, it is not a major consideration for most users.
 It only becomes relevant when running your amplifier at full power, and then it is best not to run it too close to its design limits.